 Situational counseling is a type of counseling that can help individuals deal with the crisis by offering assistance and support.
 This sort of counseling intends to be quite concise, normally lasting for a period of no longer than a few weeks.
-But one important thing to note is that there is difference between situational counseling and psychotherapy.
-In the broadest sense, situational counseling can be defined as counseling practice that are designed to meet the requirements of an individual in a particular situation.
+But one important thing to note is that there is a difference between situational counseling and psychotherapy.
+In the broadest sense, situational counseling can be defined as a counseling practice that is designed to meet the requirements of an individual in a particular situation.
 Family intervention is also important with situational counseling that gives a modified response to a family’s definite situations.

-The aim of situational intervention is to reduce the stress of the event, improving the individual’s coping strategies in the particular condition and giving emotional support.
+The aim of the situational intervention is to reduce the stress of the event, improving the individual’s coping strategies in a particular condition and giving emotional support.
 Like psychotherapy, situational counseling involves assessment, planning and then treatment, but the focus of this counseling is usually much more specific.
-As psychotherapy focuses on a broad range of information and client history, situational assessment focuses on the client’s immediate situation including factors such as safety and immediate needs.
-Sometimes there is a need of crisis intervention with situational intervention to handle the crisis.
+As psychotherapy focuses on a broad range of information and client history, the situational assessment focuses on the client’s immediate situation including factors such as safety and immediate needs.
+Sometimes there is a need for crisis intervention with situational intervention to handle the crisis.
 Crisis intervention is basically a short-term help to individuals experiencing a problem that produces, mental, emotional, behavioral and physical problems or distress.

 Although there are many approaches available, there are a number of common elements consistent with the various theories of situational counseling.
 The first part of situational counseling involves assessing the client’s current situation.
 This involves listening to the client, asking questions and determining what the individual needs to cope effectively with the ongoing crisis.
-During this time, the situational counseling provider needs to define the problem while at the same time acting as a source of empathy, acceptance and support.
+During this time, the situational counseling provider needs to define the problem while at the same time acting as a source of empathy, acceptance, and support.
 Client’s safety is one essential element and that too on physical as well as psychological and emotional levels.
 Process intervention can also be useful that assists a family in understanding how to deal patient more effectively.

 Individuals, who are undergoing a particular crisis or a difficult situation, need information about the nature of the problem at hand and the steps they can take in direction of the solution.
 In these counseling sessions, counselors often help the client understand that their reactions are normal but temporary.
 While the situation may seem both dire and endless to the person experiencing the crisis, the goal is to help the client see that he or she will eventually return to normal functioning.

 In addition to providing support, situational counselors also help clients develop coping skills to deal with the immediate crisis.
 They also help the client explore different solutions to the same problem.
-They teach the client stress reduction techniques and encourage a positive outlook.
+They teach client stress reduction techniques and encourage a positive outlook.
 In addition to teaching these skills to the client, it also strengthens the long-term commitment to continue utilizing and benefiting from these skills in the future.

 The challenge with situational counseling is that there is no standard formula to follow.
 However, the concept of situational counseling offers general guidelines that will assist counselors in building a more positive and productive relationship with their clients within different contexts.
 First and foremost, counselors need to understand the individual’s likes, dislikes, behavior patterns, personality, communication style, and interpersonal skills.